PoisotLab/ms_network_prediction/manuscript.md

 ### How are interaction strengths actually inferred?

 Interaction strength can be inferred empirically or theoretically [@Berlow2004IntStr].
-While the development of theoretical predictive models to infer interaction strength is important, the empirical sampling of quantitative networks is although not to be neglected as they are important to model parameterization and validation [@Novak2008EstNon].
+While the development of theoretical predictive models to infer interaction strength is important, the empirical sampling of quantitative networks is not to be neglected as they are important to model parameterization and validation [@Novak2008EstNon].
 Before we attempt to make inferences from data, we must adapt a conceptual framework to model interaction strength.
-One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based an organism's traits, the environment, and foraging behavior such as searching, capture and handling times.
+One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based on an organism's traits, the environment, and foraging behavior such as searching, capture and handling times.
 A different conceptual alternative, applicable in food-webs, is metabolic based models, where body mass, metabolic demands, and energy loss are used to infer energetic energy fluxes between organisms [@Yodzis1992BodSiz;@Berlow2009SimPre].

 Energy can be seen as the common currency that links every level of biology from individual organisms to the whole ecosystem [@Brown2004MetThe;@Barnes2018EneFlua].
 Thus, predicting interaction strength as energy fluxes could potentially open the way to the conciliation of the different spheres of ecology.
 One bottom-up approach is to first estimate basal species biomasses and from there the higher trophic-level species biomasses and energetic demands are computed [@Berlow2009SimPre].
 Alternatively, a top-down approach, where energy fluxes are calculated starting from the top consumer downward toward producers [@Barnes2018EneFlu].
-Food-web energetics models  by can either incorporate individual-based data or more lumped data to the species level or trophic group depending on what is available for a specific network [@Barnes2018EneFlu].
+Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu].

 ### What about indirect and higher-order interactions?

-Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions with species can forming parts of different networks *e.g.* a plant species may be included in both a plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
+Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions where species can form parts of different networks *e.g.* a plant species may be included in both a plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
 Investigating indirect interactions---either higher-order interactions between species, or interaction strengths that themselves interact --- has gained interest in recent years
 [@Golubski2016EcoNet; @Golubski2011ModMod].